 The funding includes a maximum two-year post-doctoral contract and a contribution to project-related fees (travel, consumables, etc.).

 Vanessa Zhendre / Vanessa Machault / Claire Gaugain

 Tel : 05 40 00 67 82

-Proposals must be submitted electronically via the web-based application page on our portal.
-All requested documents must be provided in order to validate your applications (refer to the Applicant guide for details).
+Proposals must be submitted electronically via our online application platform.
+All requested documents must be provided in order to validate your application (refer to the Applicant guide for details).

 Please note that because the evaluation process will involve international reviewers, all documents must be written in English.

 In order to prepare your application, please follow these steps:

 - Identify the proper local scientific environment for your project.

 - Obtain the agreement of a local laboratory.